Revolutionary Tribunal: Operation

 Following the attempted assassinations of Convention members Jean-Marie Collot d'Herbois on 23 May and Maximilien Robespierre on 25 May 1794, on 10 June (22 Prairial Year II) the so-called "Prairial Laws" were passed.
 These limited trials in the Revolutionary Tribunal to three days.
 They also prevented the Revolutionary Tribunal from calling witnesses, or from allowing defense counsel.
 Juries were to convict or acquit entirely on the basis of the accusation and the accused's own defense.
 Further, the new laws confined the Tribunal to only two possible verdicts – acquittal or death.
 Finally, the law cancelled all previous legislation on the same subject.
 Without being explicit, this removed the immunity of members of the Convention which up till then had protected them from summary arrest and required that the Convention itself vote to send any of its members to trial.

 Three days after the Prairial laws were passed, the guillotine was moved out of Paris.
 It had previously stood on the Place du Carrousel, was then moved to the Place de la Revolution, and then again to the Place St Antoine and later to the Place du Trône-Renversé.
-As the Revolutionary Tribunal accelerated the pace of executions, it became impractical to have it in the city.
+As the Revolutionary Tribunal accelerated the pace of executions in Paris, it became impractical to have it in the city.

 Criticism

 The powers of the Revolutionary Tribunal were granted by the Convention, and there was only limited criticism of it.
-Royalists, émigrés and federalists were clearly opposed to the Tribunal and its workings, but since public criticism in Paris or in the press would be regarded as treasonable, it barely existed.
+Royalists, émigrés and federalists were clearly opposed to the Tribunal and its workings, but since public criticism in support of the monarchy in Paris or in the press would be regarded as treasonable, it barely existed.
 At the same time, there were periodic demands from Enragés and Hébertists that the Tribunal accelerate its work and condemn more of the accused.

 Among the first to speak up publicly against the Tribunal was Camille Desmoulins in his short-lived journal, "Le Vieux Cordelier".
 As a result of his criticisms he was expelled from the Jacobin Club.
 Later he was arrested, tried and executed together with Danton.

 On the eve of his execution, Danton expressed his regret for having advocated the Tribunal.
 "It was just a year ago that I was the means of instituting the Revolutionary Tribunal; may God and man forgive me for what I did then; but it was not that it might become the scourge of humanity."

-Although the Revolutionary Tribunal was not criticized directly in the Convention while Robespierre held power, his proposals for the Prairial Laws were met with dismay when they were presented to the Convention.
-Some of the deputies were uneasy, in particular, about the removal of their immunity.
-They agreed to the law when Robespierre insisted on it, but the following day attempted to amend it, obliging Robespierre to return to the Convention and make them restore the original version.